lwz7512/react-letspy-today/README.md

 - frontend to backend communication well implemented
 - backend code execution running robust
-- start to integrate `PixiJS` and first game...
+- start to integrate `Phaser` and first game...

 Completed at: @2012/11/10